The Divide Principle

 extern int sum(int min, int max);

-The variable Public can now be shared by all source files that include sum.h.
+Now the variable Public can be shared across all source files that include sum.h.

-However, this alone does not create the variable Public because it has not been defined.
+However, since it is not defined, the variable Public has not been created.

 sum.c